CKD Clinical Decisions: The Role of SGLT2 Inhibitors

 Thank you for attending 2021 FamMed Forum!

 Thank you for participating in the 2021 FamMed Forum.
 In order to complete this course and qualify for CME Credit, you must be logged into the website.

 If the banner above shows "log in to enroll," please do so using the BLUE login button displayed on this page.
-All registered attendees for the live FamMed Forum are also enrolled in each FamMed Forum stand alone CME Course.
+All registered attendees are enrolled in each FamMed Forum CME Course.
+(KSA requires separate registration).

-Begin by completing the Pre-test.
-Then watch the entire video lesson.
-Then complete the Post-test and proceed to Session Evaluation.
-Make sure you click "Submit" at the end of the evaluation before continuing to the claim for CME Credit.
+Begin by completing the Session Evaluation.
+Make sure you click "Submit" at the end of the evaluation before continuing to the post-test.